Qovery/documentation/website/docs/using-qovery/deployment/deployment-pipeline.md

 #### Multi-stage deployment on the same environment

-If within the same environment you have multiple applications using the same git repository and build context, you can benefit from the image caching mechanism provided by the [mirriring registry][docs.using-qovery.deployment.image-mirroring#application-built-via-the-qovery-deployment-pipeline] by:
+If within the same environment you have multiple applications using the same git repository and build context, you can benefit from the image caching mechanism provided by the [mirriring registry][docs.using-qovery.deployment.image-mirroring#application-built-via-the-qovery-ci] by:

 1. having one application X on a stage A. This is the one that will be built each time
 2. having all the other application on other stages as long as they are after the stage A. For all these applications the build phase will be skipped since the image has already been built from application X